 Even children need their own space, so a large playhouse, treehouse, or other child-friendly structure may allow them to exercise their imagination and provide a welcome distraction.
 For those who are learning to garden, an outdoor potting shed may offer a great place to pursue that new interest.
 Similarly, a workroom, craft room, or hobby workspace may be a great option.

-Parents who now work from home may want to rethink their location.
-Parents who have shed a commute and now could telecommute from almost anywhere might want to consider whether relocating to a new community works for them and their family.
+Parents who work from home may want to rethink their location.
+Without a commute or physical building tying them down, they can consider relocating to a new community that may work better for them and their family.

 For some families, upgrading may mean moving to a gated community or a neighborhood with walking trails and more outdoor spaces.
 For others, it may mean relocating to a rural area to enjoy more open spaces and a slower-paced lifestyle.
 Whatever your goal, this is the time to make it a reality.